papingothegamer/bag-trak/README.md

 Issue: Needed to remove the "Add Bag" button from the viewfinder overlay and ensure that the barcode scanning updates the form fields directly.
 Fix: Updated the AddBagScreen to remove the button from the viewfinder overlay and adjusted the logic to automatically fill out form fields with scanned barcode data.

+Issue: Encountered an error while pushing to the remote repository due to divergent branches.
+Fix: Resolved the issue by performing a git pull to integrate remote changes and then handled conflicts by choosing the appropriate merging or rebasing strategy.
+UI Adjustments

+Issue: Needed to remove the "Add Bag" button from the viewfinder overlay and ensure that the barcode scanning updates the form fields directly.
+Fix: Updated the AddBagScreen to remove the button from the viewfinder overlay and adjusted the logic to automatically fill out form fields with scanned barcode data.

 Technologies Used
 React Native - Framework for building native mobile applications